 Overall aims and purpose

-For the MA Psychology Thesis, students will compose a systematic literature review and develop a proposition that they will advance as an argument.
-The goal of this module is to fully prepare the student for successful completion of a final thesis.
+For the MA Psychology Dissertation, students will compose a systematic literature review and develop a proposition that they will advance as an argument.
+The goal of this module is to fully prepare the student for successful completion of a final Dissertation.

 Students will receive tutorials and guidance in how to plan a literature search, identify relevant literature, conduct a literature review, and develop and complete a final thesis.

 Adequate answer to the question, largely based on lecture material.
 No real development of arguments.

 Reasonably comprehensive coverage.
 Well organised and structured.
 Good understanding of the material.